edreyer/modulith/Readme.md

 2. [DDD](https://en.wikipedia.org/wiki/Domain-driven_design)  - Domain Driven Design
    - Not limited to just a set of human procesess for requirements discovery, the output of those processes translates directly into the design of the domain of the system
-   - In `dvx-base`, each [Bounded Context](https://martinfowler.com/bliki/BoundedContext.html) is isolated at compile time by packing them in maven artifacts.
+   - In `microlith`, each [Bounded Context](https://martinfowler.com/bliki/BoundedContext.html) is isolated at compile time by packing them in maven artifacts.
    - In addition to this, each Bounded Context is isolated at runtime as well.
 Each runs in its own Spring Application Context.